The council welcomes petitions and recognises that petitions are one way in which people can let us know their concerns.

 The Council's rules with regard to public speaking at Planning Committee are as follows:

-- Where there is a petition objecting to or supporting a planning application and this contains the names of at least 25 residents of the Borough and which is submitted by a Councillor (who is not a Member of the Planning Committee) the representative of the petitioners shall be allowed to address the Committee upon the subject of the petition for up to a maximum of five minutes
+- Where there is a petition objecting to or supporting a planning application and this contains the names of at least 25 residents of the Borough and which is endorsed by a Sefton Councillor (who is not a Member of the Planning Committee) the representative of the petitioners shall be allowed to address the Committee upon the subject of the petition for up to a maximum of five minutes.

 - When this occurs, the respondent (usually the applicant/agent for planning permission) will also be allowed to address the meeting for up to a maximum of five minutes.
 If the petition is in support of an application, the objectors (if any) will be permitted to respond for a period of five minutes

 - A dialogue will not be permitted between the applicant/agent and representatives of the petitioners.
-Normally, any questions or issues arising from representations will be responded to by officers with the Chair having identified those specific matters requiring a response.
+Normally, any questions or issues arising from representations will be responded to by officers and the Chair will identify those specific matters requiring a response.

 Your petition may ask for a senior Council officer to give evidence at a public meeting about something for which the officer is responsible as part of their job.